NivaBinesh/Research_Track_1/readme_asg1.md

           This assignment mainly focus on controlling a holonomic robot in a 2D space.
 It should move continuously making an infinite loop within the boundary set by a given set of coordinates.

 CODE EXECUTION AND DEPENDENCIES:
-          Initially the assignment (GIT LINK) should be git cloned inside the /src folder of your ros workspace.
+          Initially the assignment (https://github.com/NivaBinesh/Research_Track_1.git) should be git cloned inside the /src folder of your ros workspace.
 This assignment script is written in python.
 Before running the code, the following two nodes should be made executable.

                   $ chmod +x robo_server.py
                   $ chmod +x robo_client.py